What Indonesia's labor reforms mean for workers' rights, the environment | DW | 08.10.2020

 Indonesia, Southeast Asia's largest economy, has been among the nations hit hardest by the coronavirus pandemic and is facing recession.

-With the economy expected to contract this year for the first time since the Asian financial crisis of the late 1990s, Widodo is set on pushing ahead on the country's economic recovery, despite rising COVID-19 infections.
+With the economy expected to contract this year for the first time since the Asian financial crisis of the late 1990s, Widodo is set on pushing ahead with measures to ensure the country's economic recovery, despite rising COVID-19 infections.

 Indonesia has registered at least 307,000 coronavirus cases with more than 11,000 related deaths.
 Health experts, however, warn many more cases and deaths have gone unreported.